Sir-Sloth-The-Lazy/Sir-Sloth-The-Lazy/README.md

 <br/><br/>

 Open-source developer with a knack for first-principles learning 🥸<br/>
 Recovering web developer, currently relapsing into AI and Coffee.
-Prayers welcome 🙏🏻
+Prayers are welcome 🙏🏻

 <br/>